Radware (NASDAQ:RDWR) Releases Q3 2022 Earnings Guidance

 Radware Stock Performance

-Radware (NASDAQ:RDWR – Get Rating) last posted its quarterly earnings results on Monday, August 8th.
-The information technology services provider reported $0.18 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.20 by ($0.02).
-Radware had a net margin of 2.11% and a return on equity of 4.92%.
+Radware (NASDAQ:RDWR – Get Rating) last released its quarterly earnings results on Monday, August 8th.
+The information technology services provider reported $0.18 EPS for the quarter, missing the consensus estimate of $0.20 by ($0.02).
 The company had revenue of $75.10 million for the quarter, compared to analyst estimates of $75.68 million.
-During the same quarter in the previous year, the business posted $0.12 earnings per share.
-Radware’s revenue was up 7.7% on a year-over-year basis.
-Equities analysts predict that Radware will post 0.28 earnings per share for the current year.
+Radware had a return on equity of 4.92% and a net margin of 2.11%.
+The business’s revenue was up 7.7% on a year-over-year basis.
+During the same period last year, the firm posted $0.12 earnings per share.
+On average, analysts forecast that Radware will post 0.28 earnings per share for the current fiscal year.

 Institutional Inflows and Outflows